dduan/NetTime/README.md

 But why not just ues `Foundation.Date`, you ask?

-Turns out, time is a hard to represent if you account for different calendars and timezones.
+Turns out, time is hard to represent if you account for different calendars and timezones.
 But sometimes it's legitimate to ignore this problem.
 That's why [RFC 3339][] exists: "to improve consistency and interoperability when representing and using date and time in Internet protocols."
 Suffice to say,